JAsonT1202/LLMs-for-TS/README.md

 ## LLMs for Time Series Forescating

- A comprehensive summary of the latest LLM-based time series forecasting models that have been published at top conferences (NeurIPS, ICLR, ICML, AAAI, etc.) and have released their source code.
+#### A comprehensive summary of the latest LLM-based time series forecasting models that have been published at top conferences (NeurIPS, ICLR, ICML, AAAI, etc.) and have released their source code.

+### ✨ Notes
+All models are LLM-based or LLM-empowered for time series tasks.

+All models released official GitHub code (at least training/inference code).

+Most models focus on forecasting; a few also cover classification, anomaly detection, or multi-modal retrieval.

+The latest trend is foundation modeling and cross-modal learning for time series using LLMs.

 ---

 ・**TimeCMA** TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment [[AAAI 2025]](https://arxiv.org/abs/2406.01638) [[Code]](https://github.com/ChenxiLiu-HNU/TimeCMA.git)